Prem95/realtime-face-anti-spoofing/README.md

 <div align= "center"><img src="https://github.com/Prem95/face-liveness-detector/blob/main/misc/demo.gif" width="600" height="550"/></div>

-<h2> Please contact premstroke95@gmail.com to obtain access to the sample model file.
-The sample model file has an accuracy of 75%.
-The detection will not work without the sample model file.
-Thank you. </h2>
+<h3> Contact premstroke95@gmail.com to request the sample model file and utility folder.
+The sample model file has an accuracy of 75% and can only be used for testing purposes. </h3>

 ## Changelog
 All notable changes to this project will be documented in this file.
 The format is based on Keep a Changelog, and this project adheres to Semantic Versioning.

 ## [1.0] - 28/12/2021
-- First commit with Face Detector, updated README
+- First commit
-- Fixed minor issues with models not loading

 ## Why Build This? :thinking:
 Face anti-spoofing systems has lately attracted increasing attention due to its important role in securing face recognition systems from fraudulent attacks.
 This project aims to provide a starting point in recognising real and fake faces based on a model that is trained with publicly available dataset